CM Punjab Asaan Karobar Card (2026)—Complete & Updated Guide

 • Installment Structure – Small, manageable payments over a defined period

-• Grace Period—Some applicants may get a delay before first payment
+• Grace Period—Some applicants may get a delay before the first payment.

 • Late Payment Consequences – Delays can affect eligibility for future programs